PaperPrototype/Course-Guidebook/README.md

  - most students don't want to do the "excercises", or just don't do them

 another goal of these methods is to try to make education addictive.

+> Throughout history whenever the general knowledge was increased that is when we saw advancements in technology.